 The second Battalion sailed from Egypt to Gallipoli on 4th April and was hotly engaged in action from the first landings on 25th April.
 Tom and Jack both disappeared sometime after 2 May 1915, their fates unknown.
 No trace of them has ever been found.
 The battalion had advanced to a new position on that day.
 A Red Cross inquiry after the war investigated their disappearances, along with those of many other missing Anzac soldiers.
 Casualties were so high that eyewitnesses were difficult to find.
 One witness remembered the two brothers and said that he never saw them again after 2 May.
 Another said that they disappeared during heavy shelling.
 The history of the second Battalion records heavy shelling early in May.

 Sadly, nothing more is known.
 The names of the two brothers are inscribed on the Australian Memorial Walk at North Head sanctuary, along with many others, as well as at the Lone Pine Cemetery at Gallipoli.
-My paternal grandfather was only a young boy when the two brothers enlisted, and he never really knew his two uncles.
+Another paver (also pictured) is dedicated to my paternal grandfather, Andy Young.
+Andy was only a young boy when Jack and Tom Miles, his uncles, enlisted and he never really knew them.
 Nevertheless, he had many details of their life and service passed on to him by his father (Will, their older brother), and he passed these onto his wife and sons.
 Photographs, a service medal, a postcard and one or two other items have been retained in family archives.

 Did you enjoy this DigiTale?
 You may also enjoy these resources and initiatives...